alteryx/featuretools/docs/source/guides/deployment.rst

     feature_matrix = ft.calculate_feature_matrix(saved_features, es_test)
     feature_matrix

-As you can see above, we have the exact same features as before, but calculated on using our test data.
+As you can see above, we have the exact same features as before, but calculated using the test data.

 Exporting Feature Matrix